Skip to main content

 How the Pineify EMA Strategy Works

 Think of it as using three different lenses to look at the market.
 Each EMA timeframe tells you a different part of the story, and when they agree, the signal is stronger.
-This principle of using multiple confirmations is similar to techniques used in mastering powerful tools like the TradingView Anchored VWAP for better market analysis.
+This principle of using multiple confirmations is similar to how the TradingView Anchored VWAP indicator confirms entry zones with a single price benchmark.

 EMA TimeframeWhat It Tells YouIts Role in Your Trade